calebschoepp/caleb-www/content/blog/how_to_setup_oh_my_posh_on_ubuntu.md

 draft: false
 ---

 While onboarding at my latest internship I noticed that my manager had a very aesthetically pleasing shell.
 Upon further inspection I discovered he was using something called [Oh my Posh](https://ohmyposh.dev/).
 It markets itself as, "A prompt theme engine for any shell."
-It is more than pretty though, it also will show you Git status, error codes, Python versions, and can be configured to do [more](https://ohmyposh.dev/docs/configure).
+It's more than pretty though — it will also show you Git status, error codes, Python versions, and can be configured to do [more](https://ohmyposh.dev/docs/configure).

 ![My terminal using Oh my Posh](/posh_terminal.png)